Anne Marie Williams

 Title I is focused on mathematics and reading, particularly early intervention reading.
 The goal is to have every child reading at or above grade level by third grade.
 The district has made great strides in meeting this goal by using such programs as Reading Recovery, Early Success, Soar to Success, Great Leaps and guided reading literacy groups.
 Nelson County has a district-wide literacy plan that will assure that there is consistency in reading instruction at all primary levels.
 In 2007-2008, all Title I schools were awarded Read to Achieve grants, which provide an additional Reading Recovery teacher in each building.
 These teachers are an important part of each school’s literacy team and work closely with the Title I staff.

 Title I has a very strong Parent Involvement Component and encourages all parents to become more involved with their students’ schools.
-If you would like more information, please contact Tim Beck at the Nelson County Central Office (502) 349-7000 ext.
+If you would like more information, please contact Anne Marie Williams at the Nelson County Central Office (502) 349-7000 ext.
 2331 or contact the Title I staff member at your child’s school.

 The district receives federal funds for Title I programs as a part of the No Child Left Behind Act (NCLB).
 Under NCLB, you have the right to request information regarding the professional qualifications of your child’s teacher(s).
 If you request this information, the district will provide you with the following: